sonic-net/SONiC/doc/vxlan/Vxlan_hld.md

 # About this Manual
 This document provides general information about the Vxlan feature implementation in SONiC.
 # Scope
 This document describes the high level design of the Vxlan feature.
-Vxlan with EVPN and configuring Linux kernel with Vxlan interface is currently beyond the scope of this document

 # Definitions/Abbreviation
 ###### Table 1: Abbreviations